List of New Netherland placename etymologies: Gravesend

 Settled in 1645 under Dutch patent by English followers of Anabaptist Lady Deborah Moody.
 Some speculate that it was named after the English seaport of Gravesend, Kent.
 An alternative explanation suggests that it was named by Director of New Netherland Willem Kieft for the Dutch settlement of Gravesande, which means Count's Beach or Count's Sand. 's-Gravenzande is a city in the Netherlands.

 Guilderland

-Popular lore has it that is comes from Moneyland, explained as referring to early Dutch settler's assumption that the large amount of sand in the area could generate a profitable glass industry.
+Popular lore has it that it comes from Moneyland, explained as referring to early Dutch settler's assumption that the large amount of sand in the area could generate a profitable glass industry.
 More likely is that it derives from the name of the province of Gelderland in the Netherlands, from whence came many Dutch settlers.
 It may have been originally Gelterland or Gelterlan.
 Until the introduction of the euro, modern Dutch currency was the guilder.

 H

 Hackensack

 The meadowlands, river and city, the Lenape Hackensack tribe and their territory, take their name from site of semi-permanent encampment on the neck between the river and Overpeck Creek, near the Teaneck Ridge.

 Variously translated as place of stony ground or place of sharp ground.

 Spellings include Ahkingeesahkuy, Achsinnigeu-haki, Achinigeu-hach, Ack-kinkas-hacky, Achkinhenhcky, Ackingsah-sack, Ackinckeshacky, Hackinsack Alternatively, suggested as the place where two rivers come together on low ground or stream which discharges itself into another on the level ground, which would speak to the confluence of the Hackensack and Overpeck Creek or Passaic River.